 Symptoms of peripheral neuropathy can include:

-For some people the symptoms are mild and go away soon after treatment stops.
-However, for most, the symptoms will last longer but gradually improve over the weeks and months after treatment has finished.
-Symptoms may not disappear completely and, occasionally, neuropathy can worsen after the treatment has stopped.
+For some people the symptoms stay mild and go away soon after treatment stops.
+However, for most people, the symptoms will gradually improve over the weeks and months after treatment has finished.

 You can also ask your treatment team to refer you to a specialist pain clinic.
 They may suggest other types of pain relief or alternative ways of trying to manage symptoms, for example physiotherapy or acupuncture.